Why you should book a sunrise slot to go to the top of the Burj Khalifa, the world’s tallest building.

 Going to the top of the Burj Khalifa is a must-do while in Dubai, but if you want to visit at sunset you’ll pay a lot more and share your experience with a maximum-capacity crowd.

 Luckily, there’s another option.
-On Friday and Saturday mornings you can book a sunrise slot and see Dubai wake up; it costs the same as a standard daytime visit but you’ll get an unforgettable visit and even a free cup of coffee and a pastry afterwards.
+On winter mornings you can book a sunrise slot and see Dubai wake up; it costs around the same as a standard daytime visit but you’ll get an unforgettable view over Dubai at sunrise and even a free cup of coffee and a pastry afterwards.

 I was really tempted by the At The Top sunset tickets but in the end the price difference (it’s almost double the price to go up between 3.30pm and 6pm – 200 AED compared to 125 AED) and tales of long queues put me off.
 I took a deep breath and booked the sunrise tickets.

 On Saturday my alarm woke me up at 4am, which would be bad enough but we’d arrived from the UK – four hours ahead.
 To make the early wake-up call even more painful, my brain had done that thing where it wakes you up every hour to remind you that you have to be up before the crack of dawn.